 This conscious effort on your part to socialize can enhance your alone time at home.
 Making your quiet solo evenings even more pleasurable with the balance of solitude.

 Over the years my three sisters have balanced my alone life with an annual Woman's Weekend, a slumber party complete with war stories and lots of wine.
-Thelma, Arlene, and Marlene, good company.
+Thelma, Arlene and Marlene, good company.
+(Yes, twins.)

 A solo life at home can also offer unlimited opportunities to indulge in whatever interests you, be it painting, photography, ceramics or just having time to relax, read, to meditate, to explore your unexplored spirituality perhaps.

 People who need solitude to balance their time with others never feel that they are alone in the world.
-And they relish their time alone, especially if living all alone without another presence in their private sanctuary.
+And they relish their solo times, especially if living all alone without another presence invading their private sanctuary.

 Bella DePaulo, PhD., a writer and lecturer whose book, Alone: The Badass Psychology Of People Who Like Being Alone, covers the subject of being, versus feeling, alone in life.